BSB40120 – Certificate IV in Business

 Students will only be eligible to receive their qualification if fees have been paid in full and all course requirements have been met.

-*Please refer to your Student Handbook for our Fees and Charges Policy.
+*Please refer to your Student Handbook for our Fees and Refunds Policy.

 additional non-tuition fees: See the following section on additional fees.